eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/k-combined-presentation-of-attestations.md

 using a valid facial image from one User together with another person's `"age over 18"` attribute could enable fraud or unauthorized access.

-High-Level Requirement ACP_04 of Annex 2 in the ARF mandates that Wallet Solutions support **cryptographic binding** of attestations to ensure that the WSCA manages all of the private keys of these attestations.
-However, other mechanisms may also be employed to support identity matching, including:
+A potential solution is a **cryptographic binding** of attestations, generated with the support of an Issuer.

-- **Relying Party-Specific Identifiers**: Unique identifiers assigned by the Relying Party—such as customer or contract numbers—can serve as a means of linking multiple attestations to the same User.
+This binding provides proof that the private keys corresponding to the involved attestations are managed by the same WSCA.
+However, no mechanism currently exists that is both sufficiently secure and usable for adoption by the ARF.
+As a result, alternative mechanisms should be considered:

-- **Attribute-Based Binding**: Attestations may share a common unique identifier (e.g., PID number).
+- **Relying Party-Specific Identifiers**: Unique identifiers assigned by the Relying Party — such as customer or contract numbers — that can be used to associate multiple attestations with the same User.

-**Question 1** Is ACP_04 enough?
+- **Attribute-Based Binding**: Attestations may include a shared unique identifier (e.g., a PID number), which can serve as a binding element.

-**Note** ACP_04 should be considered in conjunction with ACP_07.
-Relying solely on cryptographic binding,  may not be sufficient if a User stores in their Wallet Unit an attestation that actually belongs to another individual.
-In such cases, cryptographic binding alone could still allow malicious combinations of attributes.
-Therefore, it may be necessary to extend ACP_04.
+- **Issuer-Attested Binding**: An Issuer may issue a new attestation to the Wallet Unit explicitly confirming that two or more attestations refer to the same entity.

 ### 3.3 Security consideration
 #### Policies for Including Attributes